silbersteine/Lok-Actions-Fork/README.md

+# Sample GitHub Actions to facilitate content exchange with Lokalise TMS

+Push and pull is currently supported.

 If you're using the default GITHUB_TOKEN, ensure it has the right permissions.
 By default, the token's permissions might be limited:

     Go to your repository's Settings > Actions > General.